Integrate the Document Viewer

 Authentication

-The viewer needs a valid access token passed to its token attribute.
-Get one using the authentication flow:
+The viewer needs a valid token passed to its token attribute.
+See Authenticate with the API before wiring the viewer into your application.

 Compose Mode — Send a Pre-built Document